 How to Say Thank You to Your Babysitter

 If you’ve found a dependable babysitter that your kids like and that you trust, you want to do what you can to keep that relationship going.
-Here are ways to thank your sitter for all she does.
+Here are ways to thank your sitter for all they do.

 Make It Personal